View Rosemary Donahue's Obituary on nhregister.com and share memories

 |

-Rosemary's working career began at the Winchester Repeating Arms Company (timekeeper/comptometer operator 1940-1944) and the Southern New England Telephone Company (long distain operator 1944-1951).
-SNET detailed her to work in San Francisco, CA for six weeks due to a labor shortage.
-After giving birth to her two children she continued her career at Yale University in 1960 starting as an ID checker in the dining hall, then to the food services department for ordering and finally as supervisor of custodial services at: Pierson, Davenport, Timothy Dwight and Stillman Colleges.
-Rosemary retired in February 1985.
-She was a member of PTA of Branford (1957-1960), Red Hat Society, Branford Seniors Swimming Club (1985-2008), St. Elizabeth's Women's Club (1965-2001), Branford Food Council board member (1987-1996), V.I.T.A. and T.C.I. volunteer income tax assistance (1985-1994).
-She enjoyed doing word puzzles, playing scrabble and canasta.
-In retirement Rosemary traveled to Florida, San Antonio, Grand Canyon, Panama Canal, Germany and Turkey.

-A Mass of Christian Burial was celebrated in St. Mary Church of St. John Bosco Parish, Branford.
-Interment was private.
-For online condolences please visit our website at www.westhavenfuneral.com.
+A Mass of Christian Burial will be celebrated on Monday morning at 10 a.m. in St. Mary Church of St. John Bosco Parish in Branford.
+Interment will be private.
+For online condolences, please visit our website at

 Published in Shoreline Times on Apr.
 12, 2019